scipy-conference/scipy_proceedings/papers/kyle_niemeyer/kyle_niemeyer.rst

   simulations in parallel.
 This is optional; the default is the maximum number of available threads minus one

 A few of these parameters require greater explanation.
-The species key YAML file ``spec_keys_file`` is needed because different chemical kinetic models internally use different names for species.
-PyTeCK needs to interpret these names in order to set the initial mixture composition, and potentially identify a species target to detect ignition.
+PyTeCK needs the species key YAML file ``spec_keys_file`` because different chemical kinetic models internally use different names for species.
+PyTeCK interprets these names to set the initial mixture composition, and potentially identify a species target to detect ignition.
 This file contains entries (for multiple model files, if desired) of the form: